 Web, Dallas, Jason, and a few others climbed the wall to watch.
 Sure as shit, around the corner of the entry gate came the 2nd Lieutenant with his rifleman standing guard.
 Sure as shit he had an air of responsibility and a touch of machismo in his swagger that evening.
 Sure as shit he walked straight up to that cow and punched his pistol into the air next to its head, and sure as shit, he pulled the trigger.

 “BAM, BAM, BAM” It sounded.
 “BAM, BAM, BAM, BAM” it quickly followed, “BAM, BAM, click, click, click” it weakly ended.
 The officer stood there, eyes wide open stricken with awe, gun chamber empty, staring into the eyes of the (still) moaning cow.
 A cow that was somehow still alive, still moaning, with nine patches of missing fur the size of dimes to match the nine pistol rounds that just ricocheted off its iron head.
 Ricochet, that’s another French word.

 Dallas did the best impersonation.
-He had his hands turned backwards behind his ears moving telescopically and was pretending to chew with long exaggerated, circular motions of the jaw…“C’mon dude, its late, and I have a long day tomorrow of swatting flies with my tail and trying not to step on a land mine.”
+He had his hands turned backward behind his ears moving telescopically and was pretending to chew with long exaggerated, circular motions of the jaw…“C’mon dude, it’s late, and I have a long day tomorrow of swatting flies with my tail and trying not to step on a land mine.”

-This article was first published in The Havok Journal on 18FEB15.
+This first appeared in The Havok Journal on February 18, 2015.

 As the Voice of the Veteran Community, The Havok Journal seeks to publish a variety of perspectives on a number of sensitive subjects.
 Unless specifically noted otherwise, nothing we publish is an official point of view of The Havok Journal or any part of the U.S. government.

 © 2023 The Havok Journal